-Facebook for Business: How to Get More Likes, Shares, and Clicks
+Facebook Engagement in 2018: How to Get More Likes, Shares, and Clicks

 It's amazing how ingrained Facebook has become in our lives, personally and professionally; as consumers and as individuals.

 When a business doesn't have a website, it's surprising, but when it doesn't have a Facebook page, it's straight up dumbfounding.

 Facebook pages, like most social media profiles, are free, easy to set up and use, and to a degree, level the competitive playing field for businesses -- why wouldn't you create one?